Natascha Hiltrop

 Natascha Hiltrop (born 18 July 1992) is a German Paralympic sport shooter.
-She represented Germany at the Summer Paralympics in 2012, 2016 and 2021.
+She is a four-time medalist, including two gold medals, at the Summer Paralympics.
+She represented Germany at the Summer Paralympics in 2012, 2016, 2021 and 2024.

 She won the gold medal in the mixed 10 metre air rifle prone SH1 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also won the silver medal in the mixed 10 metre air rifle prone SH1 event in 2016.

 In 2018, she became the European champion at the 2018 World Shooting Para Sport European Championships held in Belgrade, Serbia.